CurveDocs/curve-docs/docs/scrvusd/RewardsHandler.md

 ### `vault`
 !!! description "`RewardsHandler.vault() -> address: view`"

-    Getter for the [YearnV3 vault contract](https://github.com/yearn/yearn-vaults-v3).
-This value is set at initialization of the contract and cannot be changed.
+    Getter for the [YearnV3 Vault contract](https://github.com/yearn/yearn-vaults-v3).
+This contract address is at the same time also the address of the `scrvUSD` token.

-    Returns: YearnV3 vault (`address`).
+    Returns: YearnV3 Vault (`address`).

     ??? quote "Source code"